Pakistan Stock Exchange Activates Market Halt Action - UrduPoint

 Pakistan Stock Exchange Activates Market Halt Action

-KARACHI, (UrduPoint / Pakistan Point News - 9th Mar, 2020 ) :pakistan stock exchange on Monday triggered its market halt mechanism at 9:37 A.M which lasted for 45 minutes.
-This tool is applied as a standard protocol for risk management purposes.
+KARACHI, (UrduPoint / Pakistan Point News - 12th Mar, 2020 ) :pakistan stock exchange on Thursday triggered a market halt at 02:13 p.m. for 45 minutes.
+The market halt is triggered as a standard protocol for risk management purposes.

-Market Halt procedure has been introduced by Securities and Exchange Commission of Pakistan's psx regulations in Dec.
-2019.

 The objective of introducing market halt is to safeguard investors and market participants during volatile markets.
 During this halt, trading in all securities remains temporarily suspended to ensure a cooling off period and run a mark to market activity as a risk management measure.

-PSX remains at the forefront of the capital market to provide a fair, transparent, and efficient marketplace for the benefit of investors, issuers and all stakeholders.
+PSX remains at the forefront of Capital market to provide a fair, transparent, and efficient marketplace for the benefit of investors, issuers and all stakeholders.